Mexico's Supreme Court rules against hiking ethanol fuel content

 MTBE is banned in most of the United States, and besides national oil company Pemex, which produces the additive, other producers like Rotterdam-based LyondellBasell have sought to protect their market share in Mexico.

-Both Pemex and LynondellBasell did not immediately respond to a request for comment on the ruling.
+Both Pemex and LynondellBasell did not immediately respond to requests for comment on the ruling.

 The court described the CRE’s modified fuel rule as “unilateral,” called for a more rigorous science-based evaluation of higher ethanol content and even cited the risk of more air pollution under the regulation.